Skip to content

-Croatia Travel Insurance: Do You Need It?
-(2026)
+Croatia Travel Insurance: Requirements & Cover (2026)

 Do you need Croatia travel insurance?
-For most visitors, yes — and whether it’s strictly required depends on your passport.
+For most visitors, yes - and whether it’s strictly required depends on your passport.
 Croatia is an EU member and, since 1 January 2023, part of the Schengen Area and the euro.
 That changes the insurance picture in two ways.
-EU/EEA and Swiss citizens can use a European Health Insurance Card (EHIC) — or the UK’s GHIC — to get state medical care on the same terms as locals.
+EU/EEA and Swiss citizens can use a European Health Insurance Card (EHIC) - or the UK’s GHIC - to get state medical care on the same terms as locals.
 Everyone else has no such safety net and should travel with a proper policy.
-And the EHIC/GHIC is not insurance: it does not cover repatriation, medical evacuation, private clinics or a cancelled trip — which is why most visitors, EU or not, still buy Croatia travel insurance on top.
+And the EHIC/GHIC isn’t insurance: it does not cover repatriation, medical evacuation, private clinics or a cancelled trip - which is why most visitors, EU or not, still buy Croatia travel insurance on top.

 Heads-up (verify before you buy).
 Coverage rules, the small print on activities, and what each card pays for change over time and vary by policy.
 The points below are general guidance, not a quote.
 Always read your own policy wording and check the official sources linked at the foot of this page before you rely on anything.
 Nothing here is medical, legal or financial advice.